Cratopus icon

 # Pull the latest image

-docker pull cratecc/ce:latest
+docker pull registry.gitlab.com/cratecc/ce:latest

 # Run the container